- About NCAS & UCN

 Ph.D.
 Anthropology, Emory University, 1997.

 2013 Hidden Genocide: Power, Knowledge, Memory.
 Rutgers University Press.
-In Press.
 (Thomas LaPointe and Douglas Irvin, co-editors.)

 2010 Transitional Justice: Global Mechanisms and Local Realities after Genocide and Mass Violence.
 Rutgers University Press.